 She is a member of the Editorial Board of 1914-1918 Online (Encyclopedia of the First World War).

-She chairs the department’s Research Steering Group and the departmental REF panel.
+She chaired the department’s Research Steering Group and the departmental REF panel until December 2013.

 She has published widely on German military planning in the years before the First World War, and has contributed to the recent historiographical debate on the nature of the Schlieffen Plan.
-She is currently working on a comparative history of the Battle of the Marne of 1914 to be published by Cambridge University Press.
+Her future projects include a comparative history of the Battle of the Marne of 1914 to be published by Cambridge University Press.

 In 2011 she organised, together with Professor John Röhl, an international conference to commemorate the 50th anniversary of Fritz Fischer’s publication Griff nach der Weltmacht, which sparked the infamous Fischer controversy.
 The conference took place on 13-15 October 2011 at the German Historical Institute in London.
 She has edited some of the conference proceedings which were published in a special issue of The Journal of Contemporary History, entitled ‘The Fischer Controversy after 50 Years’ (April 2013; 48, 2).

-She would be interested in supervising PhD students wishing to research a topic in modern German or European history.
+She would be interested in supervising PhD students wishing to research a topic in modern German or European history, particularly focused on the First World War and its historiography.
 She currently supervises students working on the Special Operations Executive in Burma, and on literary representations of the First World War.